nicholasgcotton/Proton-Mail-with-Google-Workspace/README.md

 ### Setup Overview
 1) Domain.com MX server is set to Google ([follow Google Workspace instructions to add a domain](https://support.google.com/a/answer/7502379?product_name=UnuFlow&hl=en&visit_id=638730817709681273-622307060&rd=1&src=supportwidget0&hl=en), or start from having a working domain at Workspace already set up and working with Gmail).
 2) Start the procees of [adding as domain to Proton Mail](https://proton.me/support/custom-domain), and create the user@domain.com acccount within Proton mail.
 You must add the account within Proton Mail before re-directing email from Google workspace or it will not be accepted.
+3) Combine the DNS SPF record to allow both Proton Mail and Gmail servers <code>v=spf1 include:_spf.protonmail.ch ~all include:_spf.google.com ~all</code>.
-3) Note the MX server settings for Proton Mail (currently mail.protonmail.ch:25).
+4) Note the MX server settings for Proton Mail (currently mail.protonmail.ch:25).
-4) In Google Workspace admin add the Proton Mail MX server under "Hosts".
+5) In Google Workspace admin add the Proton Mail MX server under "Hosts".
-5) In Google Workspace admin add the route to Proton mail for the desired user@domain.com under the "default routing" rules, using the MX server set in the previous step.
+6) In Google Workspace admin add the route to Proton mail for the desired user@domain.com under the "default routing" rules, using the MX server set in the previous step.
-6) If you want to set a catch-all email to the user@domain.com account that you have moved to Proton Mail, you must set it within Google Workspace and NOT within Proton Mail, or else messages sent from Proton Mail to other @domain.com email address will not leave the Proton Mail server, and will just loop back to user@domain.com.
+7) If you want to set a catch-all email to the user@domain.com account that you have moved to Proton Mail, you must set it within Google Workspace and NOT within Proton Mail, or else messages sent from Proton Mail to other @domain.com email address will not leave the Proton Mail server, and will just loop back to user@domain.com.

 ## Detailed Instructions